What to think about when booking an interpreter

 How long will the assignment last?

-Before you book your interpreter think about whether previous meetings or conferences of this nature have ever run over the allocated time.
-Interpreters charge a slightly higher overtime rate, so it may be better to book them for slightly longer than the event if there’s a strong chance it’ll run over, as you’ll be paying more than you need to.
+Before you book your interpreter think about whether previous meetings or conferences of this nature have ever run over.
+Interpreters charge a slightly higher overtime rate than their usual hourly rate.
+Therefore, it is better to book them for slightly longer than the event if there’s a strong chance it’ll run over, so you don’t pay more.

 Also, be sure to allow some time to brief the interpreter(s) at the beginning of the assignment.